Accreditation, Career, and Education

 Why you are passionate about financial planning?

 My grandfather was a top movie producer in Hong Kong in the 1970s & ’80s.
 He brought Bruce Lee, Jackie Chan, and Jet Li to the movie industry.
-With a talent for making movies, he created great wealth for himself.
-However, he neglected to manage his finances, leaving him unable to pass down the legacy he wished for.
+With a talent for making movies, he created great wealth for himself from his career.
+However, he did not manage his financial risks and protect his wealth, leaving him unable to pass down the legacy he wished for.
 Having a trusted advisor at my grandfather’s side could have helped him achieve the legacy he wanted to leave behind.
 It’s too late to change my grandfather’s story, but I am glad I now help other families avoid the same mistakes and achieve their goals.
 It’s not about the money you make, it’s about the money you keep and the impact you make with it.

 What are your day-to-day duties?

 I am responsible for portfolio management and operations.
 On the portfolio management side, this includes maintaining our outlook on the markets, continued diligence on existing client portfolio investments, and researching new investment opportunities and managers.
 On the operations side, I oversee our finance, compliance, and client planning and service operations.

 What would you be doing if you weren’t working at Keystone Global Partners?

 I would be interested in a law career or advancing global clean technology by working in a firm that focuses on something like solar power or clean water.